-When following a personal name, academic degrees should be offset by commas.
+When following a personal name, academic degrees should omit periods and be offset by commas.
 (Chicago 10:20)

 Joseph Hershall, MD, presented the award.

-She earned her bachelor’s degree from the Marriott School in 2001.
+She earned her bachelor’s degree from the the BYU Marriott School of Business in 2001.

 Lowercase and italicize honors such as cum laude, magna cum laude, and summa cum laude.